PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - Automatically finds the name of the country in the geoguesser embed
 - Solves any chess puzzle using the Stockfish chess engine, after parsing the image
 - Automatically balances out all digits, Roman numerals and elements
 - Automatically finds the correct youtube video with exact length.
-(I made a half-finished scraper before I found thepasswordgame.netlify.app.
+(I made a half-finished scraper before I found "the spreadsheet" .
 I diddnt have the heart to delete it so it's just commented out lol)
 - Automatically ajusts the password's length to be a prime number